 - No Special Skills Required.
 This is one of the major perks of owning a blog or starting one.
 You do not need a college degree or technical skills to get on the blogging wagon.
 All you need is the ability to string words together and keep your readers coming back for more.

 - Write Remotely.
-This means that you are either working from your home or doubling up on work at your office.
+This means you are either working from home or doubling up on work at your office.
 Notwithstanding, writing or blogging doesn’t care where you are and does not affect productivity.

 - Helps you Build a New Skill.
 When you start blogging, you will discover new ways to keep yourself motivated, write, and even learn the technical jargon of blogging.
-Those skills come in handy when you start searching for outside paid jobs.
+Those skills come in handy when you start searching for outside-paid jobs.

 Freelance writing is where you take an order for work, deliver it, and get paid.
 With blogging, however, you need to write and update your content consistently.
-This way, money can come from various sources even though it may take some time to accumulate.
+This way, money can come from various sources, even though it may take some time to accumulate.

 What Jobs Do Freelance Bloggers Do?

 Freelance bloggers WRITE!
-So why not get paid doing what you love?
+So why not get paid for doing what you love?
 Some jobs for freelance bloggers include:

 Sometimes, it’s not enough to be a self-blogging geek.
 It’s fun to write in your spare time and put out content that feels personal, but you have to stop selling yourself short.

 As a blogger, you can turn your interest in a particular niche into something bigger.
 Become innovative and partner with big names in your niche.
-For instance, if you are interested in fashion, you can then create a fashion line or a makeup line for your readers and followers.
+For instance, if you are interested in fashion, you can create a fashion or makeup line for your readers and followers.
 You can even write an eBook or start a course on your niche.

 Where to Get Freelance Jobs for Bloggers

-Different websites provide freelancers a market to advertise their skills to a target audience.
+Different websites provide freelancers with a market to advertise their skills to a target audience.
 You can join one or more of these sites, post samples of your work, and pitch your skills.

 Some freelance sites include: